13 Plastic-Free Food Storage Containers Making You The Envy Of The Lunchroom

 When that glass container does suffer an unfortunate tumble, it will break into easy-to-clean cube-shaped pieces instead of thin shards that are hard to find… until they end up in your foot later, that is.

 Borosilicate glass contains 5% boric acid, which makes it resistant to thermal shock and chemical corrosion.
 It’s a good choice for freezing and baking but tends to be more expensive.

-When you do have to get rid of a glass container, it’s infinitely recyclable (even borosilicate glass).
+When you have to get rid of a glass container, it’s infinitely recyclable, making for zero waste food storage containers.

-Glasslock containers are tempered glass that is five times stronger than normal glass.
-It’s BPA-free, oven safe (in some cases), non-toxic, refrigerator/freezer safe, microwave safe, and dishwasher safe (top rack).
+Glasslock plastic-free containers are tempered glass that is five times stronger than ordinary glass.

-These non plastic alternatives to food storage come in several sizes and shapes (circular and rectangular).
+These glass containers come in several sizes and shapes (circular and rectangular).